DESTINATION ENTRY REQUIREMENTS

 If you're new to Backroads active cruise trips, there are a few things you need to know.
 Our cruises are smaller, and much more intimate than a typical cruise.
 They are also quite lively, social experiences, shaped by both our Backroads group and the larger ship community.
 Additionally, even with an itinerary subject to fixed nautical schedules that may occasionally limit our time on shore, we get out and explore far beyond the cruise norm.
 If you love meeting new people, enjoy the ease of unpacking once, and don't mind a set schedule of port departure times, you'll love our approach to active river and ocean cruising.
 Nobody does it like we do.

-On our active cruises, we seek out diversity by including regionally authentic and inventive meals for onshore lunches, picnics and the occasional onshore dinner.
+On our active cruises, we seek out diversity by including regionally authentic and creative meals for onshore lunches, picnics and the occasional onshore dinner.
 On-ship meals, though delightful, are meant to appeal to a wide cross section of passengers and may at times feel more conventional for some, and less reflective of the region than on Backroads hotel trips.

 Our daily itinerary is based on scheduled sailing and port arrival times and as a result some days have more opportunities for exploring on land while other days have more sailing time.
 Every river has its own unique temperament and for centuries water levels have shifted due to rain, temperature and agriculture.
 High water levels may mean the ship cannot pass under a bridge, low water levels result in slower sailing, and a disabled lock can also lead to some extra cruising time.
 Should any unforeseen change happen during your river cruise, we will work closely with AmaWaterways' Captain and staff, who are very experienced in going with the flow.
 Depending on the situation, we may use a bus or our bikes to get to the next destination and use a land-based hotel if needed, in which case our leaders will adjust the rides and activities as necessary.

-In contrast to our usual land-based trips, which have similar room categories, the AmaWaterways ships offer a wide range of stateroom categories.
+In contrast to our land-based trips, which have similar room categories, the AmaWaterways ships offer a wide range of stateroom categories.
 The top-tier staterooms often fill fast so book as early as possible if this is important to you.

 Most port conditions require that ships tie up alongside each other, in which case you may need to walk through another ship to access our ship.
 This is a part of river cruising due to its popularity.
 You may experience obstructed views from your stateroom when the ship is double-docked, but rest assured that as soon as we set sail again your beautiful views will be restored.